zlusa/prompto/README.md

          - Evaluates the extracted answer with the ground truth and retuns
             - Extracted answer from LLM output
             - Boolean value indicating if answer is correct or not
-         - The evaluation done here is dataset specific, for datasets like GSM8k, SVAMP and AQUARAT which are there final answer as an number we can do a direct match between the numbers generated and the ground truth, while for datasets where the answer is a sentence or paragraph it would be better to do evaluation with llm-as-a-judge, to compare the generated and ground truth paragraph/sentence.
+         - The evaluation done here is dataset specific, for datasets like GSM8k, SVAMP and AQUARAT which have final answer as an number, we can do a direct match between the numbers generated and the ground truth, while for datasets where the answer is a sentence or paragraph it would be better to do evaluation with llm-as-a-judge, to compare the generated and ground truth paragraph/sentence.
 An example is available in ```def access_answer()``` in [this](demos/bbh/demo.ipynb) notebook

 ## How PromptWizard Works 🔍